Where Is Trenton In New Jersey

 Economic Revitalization Projects

-For example, the Roebling Center, located in a former industrial complex, has been transformed into a vibrant space for artists, startups, and creative businesses.
+To give you an idea, the Roebling Center, located in a former industrial complex, has been transformed into a vibrant space for artists, startups, and creative businesses.
 This project not only preserves a piece of Trenton's industrial heritage but also fosters a dynamic ecosystem that supports economic growth.
 Similarly, efforts to attract technology companies and healthcare providers are aimed at creating high-skilled jobs and diversifying the city's economy.

 Community Engagement and Social Initiatives